mapringg/faster-whisper-dictation/README.md

 # Faster Whisper Dictation

-A lightweight dictation service that uses Groq's API for fast and accurate speech-to-text transcription.
+A lightweight dictation service that uses OpenAI's API (default) or Groq's API for fast and accurate speech-to-text transcription.
 Double-tap a key to start recording, single-tap to stop, and your speech will be automatically transcribed and typed out.

 ## Requirements